akazad13/akazad13.github.io/_posts/2025-02-14-SOLID-Principles-with-Examples.md

 ## Introduction

 The SOLID principles are five design principles that help developers create maintainable, scalable, and flexible software.
-These principles were introduced by Robert C.
-Martin (Uncle Bob) has become widely adopted in object-oriented programming.
+Robert C. introduced the SOLID principles, Martin (Uncle Bob) has become widely adopted in object-oriented programming.

 The Five SOLID Principles